CodeYourFuture/curriculum/content/js1/blocks/reuse/index.md

 ### 🌍 Global scope

-`decimalNumber` is in the {{<tooltip title="global scope">}}The global scope is a region of code where variables are accessible in all parts of the program{{</tooltip>}}.
-Any function declarations can reference variables declared in the global scope.
+At the moment, `decimalNumber` is in the {{<tooltip title="global scope">}}The global scope is the region of code where variables are accessible in all parts of the program{{</tooltip>}}.
+Any functions we declare can reference variables in the global scope.
 If a variable is in the global scope, we say that variable is a **global variable**.

 {{<tabs name="activities">}}